Industry Report — April 2026

 NIST Cybersecurity Framework for F&B Manufacturers

-The NIST CSF is the most practical security reference for mid-market manufacturers, providing a common language for assessing current state, identifying gaps, and communicating security posture to customers, insurers, and auditors.
-NIST CSF 2.0 (2024) added a sixth function — GOVERN — which formalizes cybersecurity as an executive risk management responsibility rather than a purely technical function.
+The NIST CSF is the most practical security reference for mid-market manufacturers.
+It provides a common language for assessing current state, identifying gaps, and communicating security posture to customers, insurers, and auditors.
+NIST CSF 2.0 (released 2024) added a sixth function, GOVERN, which formalizes cybersecurity as an executive risk management responsibility.

 Cyber Insurance: Baseline Requirements

 Cyber insurance underwriting has changed fundamentally since 2021.
-The controls underwriters now require as a baseline before issuing or renewing coverage:
+Carriers now require documented evidence of specific technical controls before issuing or renewing coverage:

-• MFA on all remote access, email, and privileged accounts — documented enforcement, not just written policy
+• MFA on all remote access, email, and privileged accounts, with documented enforcement rather than just a written policy

 • Endpoint detection and response (EDR) deployed on all managed endpoints